alfandash/ada-hacktivpress/README.md

 # ada-hacktivpress
-> ada-hacktivpress merupakan simple blog
-> Aplikasi ini di buat untuk memenuhi syarat ujian daripada phase 2
-> This application has a lot of bug, because this bug purpose to finish the minimum requirment for the examination
+> ada-hacktivpress merupakan simple blog.
+Aplikasi ini di buat untuk memenuhi syarat ujian daripada phase 2.
+This application has a lot of bug, because this bug purpose to finish the minimum requirment for the examination

 ## SERVER: REST API